Zhuse/Papers/README.md

 - Node.js w/ necessary frameworks for the RESTful API.
 - MongoDB to store user statistics and problems.
 - Redis w/ PUB/SUB to store in progress match states.
-- Coding judge (Judge0) dockerized and deployed on AWS.
+- Coding judge (Judge0) with dockerized workers.
+Deployed on AWS.

 ### Front-end
 - Vue.js w/ Vuex (state management), and Vuetify.